jungbail/Bailey_Portfolio/README.md

 Below are some projects the really showcase how I think, solve problems, and work with outhers.
 <br>
 [Movie Watchlist Planner](https://github.com/jungbail/MoviePlanner.git) -
 This application uses [TMDB](https://www.themoviedb.org) and allows users to create watchlists and search for movies using the api.
+This was a collaboration with two other peers and demonstrates key object orientated design principles.